-The trustees have reviewed the trust's cash flow forecast for the 12 month period after the date of the audit report in the light of this review and the current financial position, they are satisfied that the trust has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The trustees have reviewed the trust's cash flow forecast for the 12 month period after the date of the audit report and, in the light of this review and the current financial position, they are satisfied that the trust has or has access to adequate resources to continue in operational existence for the foreseeable future.

-The external auditors' is responsible for independently auditing and reporting on the trust's annual financial statements.
-The annual financial statements have been examined by the trust's external auditors and their report is presented on page 3 to 5.
+The external auditor is responsible for independently auditing and reporting on the trust's annual financial statements.
+The annual financial statements have been examined by the trust's external auditor and their report is presented on pages 3 to 4.

-The annual financial statements set out on pages 8 to 18, which have been prepared on the going concern basis, were approved by the board of trustees on 12 August 2020 and was signed on its behalf by:
+The annual financial statements set out on pages 7 to 16, which have been prepared on the going concern basis, were approved by the board of trustees on 30 April 2021 and were signed on its behalf by: